spuithori/svelte-ionic-app/README.md

 - make it an npm package - already in a lib style - https://betterprogramming.pub/creating-a-package-for-svelte-f44fccbc886b, https://blog.logrocket.com/build-your-own-component-library-svelte/
 - test ssr setup
 - dark mode
-- add other code languages from Ionic's API docs
+- Create link to source code for other code - https://github.com/ionic-team/ionic-docs/tree/main/docs/api
+- Sveltekit testing - but already know that SSR isn't ok and the integration with the router is something else

 ## Things not being implemented
 `ion-router-link`, `ion-router`,`ion-route`, `ion-route-redirect` and `ion-router-outlet` - these are imho obsolete because of usage of the router in this project.
 But tell me if I am wrong here!